DylanVann/react-native-fast-image/docs/how-is-caching-handled.md

 - Display the cached profile picture immediately.
 - Request the user json again (this time it will have the new profile picture url).
 - Display the new profile picture.

+## How is the cache cleared?

+As the app is used the cache fills up.
+When the cache reaches its maximum size the least frequently used images will be purged from the cache.
+You generally do not need to manually manage the cache.